aromatt/xcopr/README.md

+> [!NOTE]
+> This README is a sketch.
+The tool has not been implemented yet.

 # xcopr
 <img src="./images/xcopr_small.svg" width="25%">

 `xcopr` adds ergonomic **coprocessing** to the classic Unix toolkit.

 Like `xargs`, it plays a supporting role, allowing users to compose familiar tools more easily.
 But unlike `xargs`, `xcopr` is designed for stream processing.
-It enables users to **split and rejoin pipelines**, which increases the reach of pipeline-based programming.
+It extends the reach of pipeline-based shell programming by enabling users to **split and rejoin pipelines**.

 ## What is a coprocess?
 A coprocess runs in parallel with a main process and communicates bidirectionally